ducktapeai/ducktape/README.md

 ducktape calendar create "Meeting Title" 2023-06-15 14:00 15:00 --zoom

 # Or using natural language
-"schedule a zoom meeting with the team tomorrow at 3pm for one hour"
+"schedule a zoom meeting with the team tomorrow at 3pm"
 ```

 ## Apple Contacts Integration